donfeduardo/Kaleidoscope-CapsLock/README.md

 ## Known Issues:

+There's a small possibility that a rapid press of Key_CapsLock will result in an inconsistent state, where the OS thinks Caps Lock is off but the keyboard LEDs will indicate that it's on.
+With the current version of the plugin I have found that a second, equally rapid press should resolve this issue; if it doesn't, simply disconnecting the keyboard and then reconnecting it should take care of it.

-There seems to be an issue with the LED_CAPS_LOCK state tracked by the keyboard (the observed behavior is that LED_CAPS_LOCK gets turned on the first time Key_CapsLock is pressed, and then is not turned off on subsequent presses).
-As a result, after initialization Kaleidoscope-CapsLock tracks its own state.
-There's a small possibility this will result in inconsistent state, where the OS thinks Caps Lock is off but the keyboard LEDs will indicate that it's on.
-Unplug the keyboard and plug it back in to resolve this if it happens to you.
+There seems to be an issue with the LED_CAPS_LOCK state tracked by the keyboard.
+This appears somehow to be dependent on the host operating system.
+On macOS the observed behavior is that LED_CAPS_LOCK gets turned on the first time Key_CapsLock is pressed, and then is not turned off on subsequent presses.
+At least one user has reported that he is not affected by this issue, but I'm unable to duplicate his report on my system, as much as I'd prefer for the code to depend solely on the hardware state.

+Because of this issue, after initialization Kaleidoscope-CapsLock initially tracks its own state.
+The newest version of the plugin has some code that tries to do the right thing based on observed behavior.
+If the plugin is able to determine that the hardware state is consistent, it should switch to using the hardware state instead of the software state.
+If the hardware state is not consistent (and it's not on my system) the plugin will continue to track its own state.